-2% of the Fund Assets.
-In addition, the Fund does not have any external borrowing and held £2.6 billion in Level 1 and Level 2 investment assets which could be realised within 3 months if required.
-Therefore, the fund is satisfied it has sufficient resources to meet its obligations to pay pensions throughout the going concern period which is at least 12 months from the date of authorisation of these accounts.
+Cash held by the Fund as at 31 March 2023 was £66.5 million, as at 31 March 2024 £97.3 million, equivalent to 2% of the Fund Assets.
+In addition, the Fund does not have any external borrowing and held £2.5 billion as at 31 March 2023 in Level 1 and Level 2 investment assets which could be realised within 3 months if required (as at 31 March 2024 £2.8 billion).
+The fund has forecast its cashflow through to 31 March 2026 and is satisfied it has sufficient resources to meet its obligations to pay pensions throughout the going concern period which is at least 12 months from the date of authorisation of these accounts.
 For this reason, alongside the statutory guidance, these financial statements have been prepared on a going concern basis.